andyli/blog/content/2010-08-03_using-jquery-in-haxe.md

     haxelib install jQueryExtern

-and then add "-lib jQueryExtern" in the hxml.
+and then add `-lib jQueryExtern` in the hxml.

 OR, you can download the cutting edge version from github:
 <http://github.com/andyli/jQueryExternForHaxe>, extract and place